RetroPie/RetroPie-Docs/docs/Overclocking.md

 By setting `avoid_pwm_pll=1` (which negatively affects 3.5mm audio quality) you can overclock the individual GPU components with the parameters:

+**According to https://github.com/raspberrypi/firmware/issues/726 the avoid_pwm_pll=1 setting no longer exists.
+Is this obsolete information?**

 * `v3d_freq` - speed of OpenGL 3D graphics processor
 * `isp_freq` - speed of Image Sensor Pipeline
 * `h264_freq` - speed of x264 video decoder (not used by emulators, used by Kodi)